mathworks/requirements-based-testing-example/README.md

 # Requirements-Based Testing Workflow Example

+## READ THIS FIRST

+The example documented below is no longer maintained.
+For a newer version of the example, please visit [the example in MathWorks Documentation](https://www.mathworks.com/help/slcoverage/ug/resolve-missing-coverage-rbt-example.html)

 ## Overview
 This example workflow shows users how to get started with systematic, requirements-based testing using Simulink Verification and Validation products.